-The objectives of this course are to provide students with skills in:
+The objectives of this course are to provide students with:

 Graduates of the Master of Biomedical Science Degree will have acquired:

-1. a body of knowledge that includes the understanding of recent developments in the discipine of biomedical science
+1. a body of knowledge that includes the understanding of recent developments in the discipline of biomedical science

 2. knowledge of research principles and methods applicable to the field of biomedical science